darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 ![import-from-vectorscope](./color-harmonizer/import-from-vectorscope.png#icon) import from vectorscope *(standard modes only)*
 : Imports the harmony rule and anchor hue currently configured in the vectorscope panel, then switches the histogram panel to the vectorscope view.

-    The algorithm:
-    1. Builds a 360-bin hue histogram weighted by chroma (achromatic pixels are ignored).
-    2. Smooths it with three passes of a circular box filter to suppress noise.
-    3. Scores all 9 × 360 = 3,240 (rule, anchor) combinations at 1° resolution by computing what
-       fraction of chromatic energy falls within the Gaussian attraction zones of each rule's nodes.
-    4. Sets the rule and anchor hue to the combination with the highest coverage score.

-    The result replaces the current rule and anchor.
-Use **pull strength** to control how strongly the remaining off-palette hues are then pulled toward the detected palette.

 nodes *(custom mode only)*
 : Number of active harmony nodes in custom mode (2–4).
 Only the first N node rows are shown and